Concord, North Carolina: Geography

 Concord is located northeast of Charlotte, the largest city in North Carolina.
 Concord is the second-largest city in the Charlotte Metropolitan Area.
-It is positioned about half-way between Charlotte and Salisbury.
+It is positioned about halfway between Charlotte and Salisbury.
 Several other smaller cities and towns are located close to Concord, including Kannapolis, China Grove, Landis, Mount Pleasant, Harrisburg, Midland, and Locust.

 Climate

 Concord has a humid subtropical climate (Köppen climate classification Cfa), with cool to mild winters and hot, humid summers.
 The city is located in the Piedmont area of North Carolina, which is characterized by rolling hills and forest.

 The average high temperature in the winter is 43 F, and the average daily low temperature is 29 F. In the summer the average temperature is 79 F, and the average daily high temperature is 88 F. It is not unusual for summer daytime temperatures to reach in the mid to upper 90s and occasionally exceed 100 F. It is typical for winter temperatures to fall into the teens at night, but temperatures generally warm to above freezing during the day.
 Summer months are characterized as having cool to warm nights with very warm to hot temperatures during the day.

 The area receives a generous amount of rainfall at 43.8 in per year, with February and April being the two driest months.
 Rainfall in the winter is lighter but more frequent, whereas rainfall in the summer is heavier but less frequent.
 Thunderstorms, both light and strong, are common in the spring and summer months.
 The sun shines 70 percent of the time in summer and 55 percent in winter.
-The prevailing wind is from the southwest, with the average highest windspeed of 9 mph in spring.
+The prevailing wind is from the southwest, with the average highest wind speed of 9 mph in spring.

 Demographics

-2020 Census
+2020 census

-As of the 2020 United States census, there were 105,240 people, 30,660 households, and 21,013 families residing in the city.
+As of the 2020 census, there were 105,240 people, 30,660 households, and 21,013 families residing in the city.

-2010 Census
+2010 census

-According to the 2010 Census, Concord's population is 79,066.
+At the 2010 census, Concord's population is 79,066.
 Of those persons claiming to be of one race, the racial breakdown is 70.4% white, 17.8% black or African American, 2.6% Asian, 0.3% Native American, 0.1% Pacific islander, 6.4% of other races.
 Persons of two or more races are 2.3%.
 Persons belonging to the Hispanic or Latino race are 12.3%.
 There are 32,130 housing units in Concord.
 Of those housing units, 90.7% are occupied, and 9.3% are vacant.